Promotional Photo shoot for The Unsung Hero Awards 201913th July 2018

 We even had two professionals on board who gave up their Saturday morning for free to support the photo shoot.

 Emma Laidlaw is a working mum and is originally from Edinburgh and has been living and working in Manchester as a professional actress for a number of years.
 Having had a varied career so far ranging from outdoor Shakespeare to Crimewatch for the BBC.
-Her husband, Matt Lanigan, is a Manchester actor, appearing regularly in ITV’s ‘DCI Banks’ as well as in other well-known tv shows such as Emmerdale (ITV), Coronation Street (ITV) and Survivors (BBC1).
+Her husband, Matt Lanigan, is a Manchester actor, appearing regularly in ITV’s ‘DCI Banks’ as well as in other well-known TV shows such as Emmerdale (ITV), Coronation Street (ITV) and Survivors (BBC1).
 Matt is also a regular on stage and has performed in a wide range of productions throughout the UK.
-Make sure to look out for Emma and Matt next time you switch your TV on.

 Most important!
 All the incredible people involved in the shoot helped us out of the good will!